mendersoftware/mender-docs/02.Overview/05.Deployment/docs.md

 ### Algorithm for selecting the Deployment for the Device

 It is possible that you have chosen the device to be the target for one Deployment or more.
-When the device is asking for the Deployment, the deployments service looks for the *oldest unfinished Deployment* for the device (see the picture below).
+When the device is asking for the Deployment, the Deployments service looks for the *oldest unfinished Deployment* for the device (see the picture below).
 If there is one, the Deployments service creates the instance of the Deployment for the device (Device Deployment) with a *pending* state and executes the following operations:
-* checks if the Deployment has more than one phase and in case it does, checks if there is an active phase; if so, the deployments service proceeds, if not, the Deployment service returns no instructions to the device;
+* checks if the Deployment has more than one phase and in case it does, checks if there is an active phase; if so, the Deployments service proceeds, if not, the Deployment service returns no instructions to the device;
-* tries to assign an Artifact to the device; if there is an artifact returns the Deployment instructions to the device; if not - returns no instructions and sets the device Deployment status to *no artifact*; in case the artifact installed on the device is the same as the one in the Deployment, deployments service returns no instructions and sets the device Deployment status to *already installed*.
+* tries to assign an Artifact to the device; if there is an artifact returns the Deployment instructions to the device; if not - returns no instructions and sets the device Deployment status to *no artifact*; in case the artifact installed on the device is the same as the one in the Deployment, Deployments service returns no instructions and sets the device Deployment status to *already installed*.
 ![Select Deployment Algorithm](selectDeploymentForDeviceAlgorithm.png)